NSO-developer/ldap-auth/README.md

 </external-authentication>
 ```

-##### NSO External Authentication Architecture
+#### NSO External Authentication Architecture
 ![architecture](img/external_auth_architecture.jpg)

-##### External Authentication Script Input/Output
+#### External Authentication Script Input/Output
-Standard Input
+Standard input
 * [username;password]

-Standard Output:
+Standard output:
 * accept $groups $uid $gid $supplementary_gids $HOME
-* reject Message
+* reject message
-* abort Message
+* abort message
   * Will not proceed with other authentication methods specified.

 ##### Accept Attributes
-• $groups - space separated list of the group names the user is a member of.
+* $groups - space separated list of the group names the user is a member of.
-• $uid - UNIX integer user id NSO should use as default when executing commands for this user.
+* $uid - UNIX integer user id NSO should use as default when executing commands for this user.
-• $gid - UNIX integer group id NSO should use as default when executing commands for this user.
+* $gid - UNIX integer group id NSO should use as default when executing commands for this user.
-• $supplementary_gids - (possibly empty) space separated list of additional UNIX group ids the user is also
+* $supplementary_gids - (possibly empty) space separated list of additional UNIX group ids the user is also
 a member of.

 #### Contact